aqbayadwala/Typescipt-handbook/02-The Basics.md

 - TypeScript has the ability to rewrite code from newer versions of ECMAScript to older versions such as ECMAScript 3 or 5.
 - This process of moving from higher version to lower version is sometimes called _downleveling_.

-- By default, TypeScript converts to ES3, an extremeley old version of ECMAScript.
+- By default, TypeScript converts to ES3, an extremely old version of ECMAScript.
 - We could choose any version by using `target` option.
 - Running with `--target es2015` changes the emitted file to ECMAScript 2015.
-- This feature is ensures that a TypeScript-emitted file can run on older browsers as well.
+- This feature ensures that a TypeScript-emitted file can run on older browsers as well.
 ## Strictness
 ##### Different users want different things with TypeScript as a type-checker.
 - Some people are looking for more loose opt-in experience which can help validate some parts of their program, and still have decent tooling.